cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 The story, "[Police Chiefs, Looking to Diversity Forces, Face Structural Hurdles](https://www.nytimes.com/2015/11/08/us/politics/police-chiefs-looking-to-diversify-forces-face-structural-hurdles.html)" helped explain the persistent gap between the makeup of police in some areas and the communities they served.

+<blockquote class="embedly-card"><h4><a href="https://nyti.ms/1WENOEM">Police Chiefs, Looking to Diversify Forces, Face Structural Hurdles</a></h4><p>INKSTER, Mich. - When William T. Riley III became the police chief of this small city west of Detroit this summer, he found a department that bore little resemblance to the city it served.
+Nearly three-fourths of Inkster's 25,000 residents are black.
+Its mayor and all six City Council members are, too.</p></blockquote>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 ## Sorting and filtering as a reporting tool